0xAliHn/kotlin-for-android-developers/the_recycler_adapter.md

 }
 ```

-Again, we can access context and text like access properties.
-You can keep the previous operations (using getters and setters), but you will get a compiler warning.
-If you still prefer to use it in Java, this check can be turned off.
-But once you use the property call on the way you will fall in love with it, and it also saves the total amount of extra characters.
+Again, we can access to the context and the text as properties.
+You can keep doing it as usual (using
+getters and setter), but you’ll get a warning from the compiler.
+This check can be disabled if you
+prefer to keep using the Java way.
+Once you get used to properties you will love them anyway.

-Back to `MainActivity`, now simply create a series of String into the List, and then use the Create Assignment Adapter instance.
+Back to `MainActivity`, now just create the list of strings and then assign the adapter:

 ```kotlin
 private val items = listOf(